jupiterpluvius/arnobius-adversusnationes/Commentary draft.md

       About to pick up Arnobius for the first time, what would I need to know?

 Life of Arnobius
+  What we know for sure
+    Jerome's testimony
   Not a renowned figure among Church fathers
   Make sure not to overstate information found in the Jerome intro section Talk about Sicca and being African
+    Southwest of Carthage in the province Africa Proconsularis Mentions local deities worshipped by Moors
 The plight of Christians in the 4th century
   Give a history of Christianity in the Roman empire Include information about Diocletian